A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 The main symptom of this disorder is discomfort associated with the hind legs.
 It can appear early at the age of 5 months in the form of stiffness and lameness in the hind legs and could happen at any stage of Border Collie’s lifespan.

-Hip dysplasia may be treated with corticosteroids or anti-inflammatories, which can be feed through the dog food as a nutritional supplement.
+Hip dysplasia may be treated with corticosteroids or anti-inflammatories, which can be fed through dog food as a nutritional supplement.

-According to the nature of dysplasia, the number of corticosteroids injections can be injected, and/or surgery will necessarily be needed to cure this disorder.
+According to the nature of dysplasia, a number of corticosteroid injections can be injected, and/or surgery will necessarily be needed to cure this disorder.